xdgrulez/spring_java_ctrl_kafka/README.md

 # Issues

-Currently, the app always returns `not available thread {ID}` after the second message was sent in `produce.py`.
+In some environments (e.g. IntelliJ + Gradle Runner; it works if you use IntelliJ + IntelliJ IDEA Runner) the app does not work and returns `not available thread {ID}` after the second message was sent in `produce.py`.